cg-tuwien/Auto-Vk-Toolkit/README.md

 ![Some screenshots of applications implemented with Auto-Vk-Toolkit](./docs/images/auto-vk-toolkit-teaser.jpg)

-This image showcases some work that has been developed using _Auto-Vk-Toolkit_ (from left to right): Usage in an advanced graphics course for teaching modern low-level GPU concepts; visualization of 19,600 spherical harmonics glyphs from a brain scan in real time; division of meshes into meshlets and rendering them with fine-grained view-frustum and backface culling in task and mesh shaders; ray traced shadows and reflections using the hardware-accelerated real-time ray tracing device extensions; rendering of 358k parametrically defined knit yarn curves in real time.
+This image showcases some work that has been developed using _Auto-Vk-Toolkit_ (from left to right): Usage in an advanced graphics course for teaching modern low-level GPU concepts; visualization of 19,600 spherical harmonics glyphs from a brain scan; division of meshes into meshlets and rendering them with fine-grained view-frustum and backface culling in task and mesh shaders; ray traced shadows and reflections using the hardware-accelerated real-time ray tracing device extensions; rendering of 358k parametrically-defined knit yarn curves in real time.

 Some of its highlight-features (besides the awesome features of [_Auto-Vk_](https://github.com/cg-tuwien/Auto-Vk)) include:
 - Window management and input handling through [GLFW](https://www.glfw.org/).